Urban Plan

 Urban Plan in BC

-ULI British Columbia launched UrbanPlan in the 2021/22 academic year, hosting in two high schools and virtually with the University of Northern British Columbia.
-We are looking forward to growing the program in the years ahead and launching in various schools across Metro Vancouver!
+ULI British Columbia launched UrbanPlan in the 2021/22 academic year, and currently hosts in two high schools (4 classes) and virtually with 2 programs at the University of Northern British Columbia (UNBC).
+We are looking forward to continue to grow the program in BC!

-ULI BC would also like to thank Grosvenor and ULI Member and ULI BC UrbanPlan Chair, Patti Glass, Vice President, Corporate Marketing & Communications, for their support as our Founding Partner of UrbanPlan.
-They were integral to the successful launch of UrbanPlan in British Columbia and we truly appreciate their support in this exceptional initiative.
+ULI BC would also like to thank Grosvenor and ULI Member and ULI BC UrbanPlan Chair, Patti Glass, Vice President, Corporate Marketing & Communications (pictured above), for their support as our Founding Partner of UrbanPlan.
+They were integral to the successful launch of UrbanPlan in British Columbia and we truly appreciate their support in this impactful initiative.

-UrbanPlan is a classroom-based learning curriculum developed for high school juniors and seniors.
+UrbanPlan is a classroom-based learning curriculum developed for students.
 Traditionally imbedded into semester-long Economics or Government classes, the program is currently reaching almost 4,000 students per year in 52 high schools in 39 cities through ULI’s network of District Councils.
 In the 15 class hours of the curriculum, students learn about land use and its related disciplines in business, city planning, real estate, architecture, and law.

 Students form development teams and respond to an RFP to redevelop a 5½ block site in a fictional city.
 Each team member assumes one of five development roles and together the team develops a financial proforma and physical model of their plan.
 Once complete, each team presents their proposal to a mock City Council who then awards the ‘development contract’ to the winning team.